LIPS-scheme/lips/README.md

 it will return first symbol and not execute it as function foo.

-if you want to create macro like quasiquote that code need to be wrapped with Quote instance.
+if you want to create macro like quasiquote, the returned code need to be wrapped with Quote instance.

 When creating macros in JavaScript you can use helper `Pair.fromArray()`